truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/PermissionsSCALE.md

 A warning displays every time you change the **ACL Type** setting.

-If you add child dataset nested under non-root parent with an NFSv4 dataset, and you leave **ACL Type** set to **Inherit**, the system opens the **Set ACL for this dataset** window with the option to return to the **Datasets** screen or to open the ACL manager.
+If you add a child dataset nested under a non-root parent with an NFSv4 dataset, and you leave **ACL Type** set to **Inherit**, the system opens the **Set ACL for this dataset** window with the option to return to the **Datasets** screen or to open the ACL manager.
 Click **Return to Pool List** to return to the **Datasets** screen or click **Go to ACL Manager** to open the **Select a Preset ACL** window and **Edit ACL** screen.

 ![SelectAPresetACL](/images/SCALE/22.12/SelectAPresetACL.png "Select a preset ACL")

-Select the radio button to either use an existing or create a new preset.
+Select the radio button to either use an existing preset or create a new one.
-Because **ACL Type** is set to **Inherit** the child dataset inherits an NSFv4 ACL and the options are all NFSv4 presets.
+Since **ACL Type** is set to **Inherit**, the child dataset inherits an NSFv4 ACL, and the options are all NFSv4 presets.

 Select the preset, then click **Preset** to load the NSFv4 pre-configured permissions that match the preset you selected and close the window.
 You can edit the ACL using the **ACL Editor** screen.